Smart Link variants (A/B routing)

 • make the ID describe the placement, not the full campaign

-• avoid creating duplicate meanings such as poster-a, poster-main, and main-poster for the same location
+• avoid near-duplicates such as poster-a, poster-main, and main-poster for the same location

 The Variant Name is for people.
-The Variant ID is what distinguishes the URL and what makes the placement measurable in practice.
+The Variant ID is what tells the URLs apart and what makes the placement measurable in practice.

 How variants appear in analytics